-How often have you read that nitrogen hungry vegetables like salad greens or the cabbage family should best be planted in a rotation after peas or beans?
+How often have you read that nitrogen hungry vegetables, for example salad greens or the cabbage family, should best be planted in a rotation after peas or beans?
 The cabbages are supposed to make use of all the nitrogen that the peas and beans have "fixed".

 Well, that may or may not work.
 It depends where you live and what has been growing in your garden the last ten years.

 Let's clear up some confusion and make sure that growing nitrogen fixing plants actually works for you.

 Nitrogen is one of the most important chemical elements for plants.
 If there is not enough nitrogen available in the soil plants look pale and their growth is stunted.